verdict-project/verdict/README.md

 # Verdict: 100x-200x Faster Data Analytics

-Verdict enables Interactive-speed, resource-efficient query processor exploiting approximate query processing.
+Verdict brings you Interactive-speed, resource-efficient query processor exploiting approximate query processing.
 Its main features are:

 1. **200x faster by sacrificing only 1% accuracy**
    Verdict can give you 99% accurate answers for your big data queries in a